CrossR/HepEVD/README.md

    - HTML/JS/CSS files kinda mess that up, so maybe a better solution would be a single folder that can just be stuck next to a file / in a system-wide include location, for simple usage.

+ - UI needs to be able to pick between multiple sets of 2D / 3D hits:
+  - That is, say 3D hits, 3D hits with energy colouring, 3D hits with a score applied etcetc.

+ - Start populating and passing over the other menu entries (vertices, 2D hits).

+ - Add a basic 2D render view.

+ - Toggle rendering / show multiple entries at once.

  - Helper functions for Pandora, LArSoft + more to convert bits.